Thermodynamic constraints and future singularities in Unimodular Gravity driven by phantom and non-phantom fluids: Background dynamics of Unimodular gravity

 which allows us to write (\ref{eq:unieom}) once we replace it back into (\ref{eq:unieom1}).
 If we compute the divergence of equation (\ref{eq:unieom1}) with the Lagrange multiplier written in (\ref{eq:lagrange}), due to the Bianchi identity $\nabla^{\mu}G_{\mu \nu}=0$, being $G_{\mu \nu}:= R_{\mu \nu} - (1/2)g_{\mu \nu}R$ the Einstein tensor, we obtain the following

 The above equation can be solved as

 where $\Lambda$ is an arbitrary integration constant whose value can be fixed by observations, and $Q(x)$ is an arbitrary function that quantifies the violation of the energy-momentum tensor and is defined as $Q(x):=\int_{l} J(x)$, with $J_{\nu} := \nabla^{\mu}T_{\mu \nu}$ being the current for the non-conservation of the energy-momentum tensor.
 Due to this characteristic, the function $Q$ is generally known as {\it diffusion term}.
-It is worthy to mention that if the conservation of $T_{\mu \nu}$ is assumed, then $\lambda(x)$ is a true cosmological constant \cite{Ellis_2011, ellis_trace-free_2013} whereas for a non-constant behavior of $Q$, the diffusion effects deviate $\lambda(x)$ from the constant behavior.
-In the context of a flat FLRW spacetime, the emerging Friedmann equations for UG from Eq. (\ref{eq:unieom1}) together with Eq. (\ref{eq:diff}), lead to the following set, assuming that matter content is described by one perfect fluid in the late time behavior, characterized by its energy density $\rho$, and pressure $p$, yielding
+It is worth mentioning that if the conservation of $T_{\mu \nu}$ is assumed, then $\lambda(x)$ represents a genuine cosmological constant \cite{Ellis_2011, ellis_trace-free_2013}, whereas if $Q$ is not constant, diffusion effects cause $\lambda(x)$ to depart from this constant behavior.